-Any member of the Organisation or any business associate can make political contributions in a personal capacity.
-Gardiner & Theobald has no control over such contributions which are entirely at the discretion of the individual.
+Any member of the organisation or any business associate can make political contributions in a personal capacity.
+G&T has no control over such contributions which are entirely at the discretion of the individual.

-11 / RULES CONCERNING BUSINESS ASSOCIATES
+10. RULES CONCERNING BUSINESS ASSOCIATES

-Business associate covers all entities over which Gardiner & Theobald has effective control and those where we have significant relationships.
-It covers sub-consultants, our associated companies/alliance partners and sub-consultants, and any other organisation or individual providing services for us or on our behalf.
+The term Business associate covers all entities over which G&T has effective control and those where we have significant relationships.
+It covers clients, sub-consultants, our associated companies/alliance partners and sub-consultants, and any other organisation or individual providing services for us or on our behalf.

-Before entering into a relationship with a potential business associate we will carry out appropriate due diligence having regard to business and reputational risk to the Organisation.
+Before entering into a relationship with a potential business associate, we will carry out appropriate DD having regard to business and reputational risk to the organisation.
 This might include:

-- Providing a valid business case for the appointment - carrying out due diligence when selecting our business partners - checking the organisation structure and ownership - looking at its financial position - asking about its reputation - speaking to other business partners and/or take up references - checking that it has an anti-bribery policy and rules or confirm that the organisation can and will comply with our policy and rules - keeping records of this review process - obtaining approval of the Governing Body in accordance with the Rules for Delegated Authority for the appointment.
+- Providing a valid business case for the appointment. - Carrying out DD when selecting our business partners. - Checking the organisation structure and ownership. - Looking at its financial position. - Asking about its reputation. - Speaking to other business partners and/or take up references. - Checking that it has an anti-bribery policy and rules, or confirming that the organisation can and will comply with our Anti-bribery Policy and rules. - Keeping records of this review process. - Obtaining approval of the Governing Body in accordance with the Rules for Delegated Authority for the appointment.